-The respondent shall be provided with a copy of the complaint as written by the complainant.
+The respondent shall be provided with a copy of the complaint, as written by the complainant, prior to the hearing.

-The respondent has the right to know the date of the hearing at least three working days prior to the hearing so that they may be able to prepare a response.
+The respondent has the right to know the date of the hearing at least three working days prior to the hearing so he or she may be able to prepare a response.

-The respondent has the right to request a postponement, which may be granted for reasonable cause by a majority of the Board, providing they notify the Community Review Board chair 36 hours in advance of the scheduled hearing.
+The respondent has the right to request a postponement, which may be granted for reasonable cause by a majority of the board, providing he or she notifies the Community Review Board chair 36 hours in advance of the scheduled hearing.
 The chair may ask that the request for postponement be put in writing.

-Before the hearing begins, a respondent shall have the right to request a dean's hearing in place of the hearing before the Board.
-In making such a request, the decision to waive the original jurisdiction of the Board in such cases shall be made by the dean and the chair, and reported by the chair to the Board at its next regular meeting.
+Before the hearing begins, a respondent shall have the right to request a dean's hearing in place of the hearing before the board.
+In making such a request, the decision to waive the original jurisdiction of the board shall be made by the dean and the chair, and reported by the chair to the board at its next regular meeting.

-The respondent may provide compelling reasons to challenge the participation of any Board member; the decision shall be made by the Board chairperson.
+The respondent may provide compelling reasons to challenge the participation of any board member; the decision shall be made by the board chairperson.